sarastokes/AOData/README.md

 # AOData

-AOData is a object-oriented framework for organizing experimental data, metadata in a single standardized and searchable format.
-AOData is designed for adaptive optics (AO) imaging of the eye but may apply well to other experiments as well.
+AOData is a object-oriented framework for organizing and mapping experimental data, metadata into a standardized and searchable format.
+AOData is designed to facilitate data sharing, collaboration and reproducibility for adaptive optics (AO) imaging of the eye but may apply well to other experiments as well.

+AOData's development was guided by the [FAIR Data Sharing Principles](https://www.nature.com/articles/sdata201618) that emphasize findability, accessibility, interoperability and reusability.

 ### Object Model
 All AO experiments share a common general structure, which can be broken down into a set of elementary components.
 AOData's object model defines these components and their hierarchy.
 Conceptually, there are two key levels of organization: **Experiment** and **Epoch**.
 Each Experiment represents one imaging session and each Epoch represents a period of continuous data acquisition within the Experiment.